StealthRL: Reinforcement Learning Paraphrase Attacks for Multi-Detector Evasion of AI-Text Detectors: Method

 \subsection{Threat Model}

 We consider an adversary who has produced AI-generated text and seeks to modify it to evade detection while preserving semantic content.
 Formally:

 \begin{itemize}[leftmargin=*,itemsep=2pt] \item \textbf{Attacker capability}: Black-box access to detector scores.
 The attacker can query detector confidence $p(y)$ (probability that input $y$ is AI-generated) but does not have access to model gradients or internal parameters.
-Although our experiments use open-source detectors for which gradients are in principle available, we deliberately treat them as black-box oracles, querying only scalar confidence scores.
-This design choice ensures that StealthRL generalizes directly to closed-source, API-based detectors (e.g., GPTZero, Originality.ai) without any modification to the training procedure. \item \textbf{Attacker goal}: Produce a paraphrase $y$ of AI-generated text $x$ such that $p(y) < \tau$ for detector threshold $\tau$, while maintaining semantic equivalence $\text{sim}(x, y) > \delta$ for a similarity threshold $\delta$. \item \textbf{Attacker constraint}: The paraphrase must be a fluent, grammatical reformulation of the original text, not a trivially corrupted version. \end{itemize}
+Although our experiments use open-source detectors for which gradients are in principle available, we deliberately treat them as black-box oracles, querying only scalar confidence scores. \item \textbf{Attacker goal}: Produce a paraphrase $y$ of AI-generated text $x$ such that $p(y) < \tau$ for detector threshold $\tau$, while maintaining semantic equivalence $\text{sim}(x, y) > \delta$ for a similarity threshold $\delta$. \item \textbf{Attacker constraint}: The paraphrase must be a fluent, grammatical reformulation of the original text, not a trivially corrupted version. \end{itemize}